 Blood clot in a leg vein

 Although anyone can develop blood clots and subsequent pulmonary embolism, certain factors can increase your risk.

-We are at a higher risk if we or any of our family members have had
+We are at a higher risk if our family members or we have had

-venous blood clots or pulmonary embolism in the past.
+venous blood clots or pulmonary embolism.
 This may be due to

 inherited disorders that affect the blood, making it more prone to clot.